Code-Institute-Submissions/project-5/README.md

 *[Git](https://git-scm.com/) has been used for version control.*

-- There are xxxxx different branches:
+- There are 5 different branches:

   - [master branch](https://github.com/MiroslavSvec/project-4/tree/master) used in production.
     - *The application is built from this branch on **Heroku***

-  - *6 other branches has been created for development purpose only.
+  - *4 other branches has been created for development purpose only.
 Where each branch represent different version of the application.*

-### **Changelog**
+### Before 2.2

-#### 1.0
+*Before version 2.2 I did not use separated branches.*

+- **1.0**
   - Added User registration and Login
   - Added Admin dashboard for testing
   - Added @routes for all above
   - Added security via hashed password
   - Users are now stored in mongoDB database
   - Added unique link for every user
   - Added sessions for users

-#### 1.1
+- **1.1**
   - Connected to API

-#### 1.2
+- **1.2**
   - Added fundamentals for recipes page
   - Added fundamentals for single recipe page
   - Added Search class for searching the database for recipes
   - Added functionality to search by dish types, cuisines, time needed and diets
   - Redesign  Search class to work for any collection
   - helper.py no longer used
   - Updating db now via JS for better user experiences
   - Added SearchForm class for main search
   - Also connected the form to back-end

-#### 1.3
+- **1.3**
   - Finished index recipes section
   - Added random recipes and trivia to this section
   - Finished recipe.html

-#### 1.4
+- **1.4**
   - Added schema for recipe based on the API
   - Added constructor class base on the schema for updating a recipe
   - Finished edit recipe
   - Added more JS for user experiences
   - Fixed many errors along the way
   - Added filters and errors handling in add / edit form
   - Users are now able to print the recipes

-#### 1.5
+- **1.5**
   - schema.py no longer in use
   - Moved Recipe class to classes.py
   - Slightly improved database structure for better readability and manipulation with data
   - Extended the Search class to be able to search by `$match`, `$text`
   - Search class now dynamically set the default limit based on documents count
   - User is now redirected to the last page viewed when log-in/out
   - Add flashed messages for user when login-in / out and search recipes errors
   - Moved "Trivia" section to top for better visibility

-##### Search form
+  - **Search form**
     - Added second button to search form for user to clearly see what he is searching for
     - While changing the tags user now see the number of results before searching
     - If no recipes found the search button is disabled and user is asked to remove some of the filters
     - Removed "Search by" as this was getting too confusing for user.
 Instead the search input searches for any matching results
     - Added min and max length to imput search.
 JS also checking for input length and enabling / disabling search input btn
     - JS now also checking how many recipes are found on input change
     - Create separate view for mobile devices search

-#### 1.6
+- **1.6**
   - Deployed to Heroku for testing the app on mobile devices
   - Added env variables and removed key.py as no longer in use

-#### 1.7
+- **1.7**
   - Send out the app to users for testing
   - Added links to Footer

-#### 1.8
+- **1.8**
   - Added Pagination to recipes and search
   - Search class has now option to search without limiting the results

-#### 1.9
+- **1.9**
   - Added Voting system for recipes
   - Changed the styles of sign-up.html
   - Added option to delete recipe

-#### 2.0
+- **2.0**
   - Finished Profile page

-#### 2.1
+- **2.1**
   - Fixed voting system
   - Added few improvements from users stories
   - Fixed issue where email address was not storing in database

+### 2.2 and later

 #### 2.2